 Do you prioritize reading when you are not working?
 Before going to bed?
 Do you prioritize checking in with your partner (if you have one) before checking in with your next chapter?

-Chances are if you are spending your time reading a blog right now, you may be one of those folks who over-indexes on time spent with various forms of communication technology…potentially spilling over into the time you spend with the humans who are the most important to you and also most present in your habitat.
+Chances are if you are spending your time in a https://www.boomtownbingo.com/new-bingo-sites right now, you may be one of those folks who over-indexes on time spent with various forms of communication technology…potentially spilling over into the time you spend with the humans who are the most important to you and also most present in your habitat.

 I know I am guilty of many of the above.
 In trying to get my daily blog written before my wife woke up this morning and then getting frustrated when she was up and about before I anticipated it and getting immediately resentful of her “demanding” my attention, I caused an immediate response that forced some serious communication.
 And I realized something: communication technology is actually blocking my ability to communicate with the most important human in my life.